This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Which oats are best to use in oatmeal raisin cookies?
+What’s the best type of oats to use in oatmeal raisin cookies?

 Old-fashioned rolled oats are the top choice for oatmeal raisin cookies.
 Avoid using steel-cut oats, as they’ll remain too tough, and instant oats, as they’ll turn mushy.